XilinJia/Podcini/README.md

 ## License

-Podcini, same as its forked project AntennaPod, is licensed under the GNU General Public License (GPL-3.0).
+Podcini, same as the project it was forked for, is licensed under the GNU General Public License (GPL-3.0).
 You can find the license text in the LICENSE file.

 ## Copyright